Can you guess the open rate for a text message? It’s 98%. That’s nearly five times the equivalent for email marketing.

 Does your business host webinars, Instagram Lives, or other streamed events?
 Boost viewership by notifying text subscribers to RSVP or save the date.
 Then, send them another reminder shortly before the event starts.

 You can also send text messages to promote your brand’s offline events.
-Integrate your business communications software with your CRM, and you can get really granular with the invites.
+Integrate your business communications software with your CRM.
 Based on a subscriber’s physical location, you can notify them only of events in their area.

 8. Send appointment reminders

-64% of consumers rate appointment reminders as the most valuable form of business SMS messaging.
-You can send texts to remind customers both of their upcoming appointment, and when it’s time to schedule their next one, as this optometrist does:
+64% of consumers rate appointment reminders as the most valuable form of business VoIP with SMS messaging.
+You can send texts to remind customers both of their upcoming appointment and when it’s time to schedule their next one, as this optometrist does:

 9. Announce new products or services